 Cell segmentation matters because everything downstream (domain identification, cell type annotation, cell-cell interactions) depends on getting cell boundaries right.
 The transcript-informed segmentation landscape breaks down into three broad families:

-CNNs and Transformers: BIDCell, Bin2Cell, SCS, UCS, Bering, GeneSegNet, and StarDist
+CNNs and Transformers: BIDCell, Bin2Cell, SCS, UCS, Bering, InstanSeg (fluorescence and brightfield microscopy images), Cellpose-SAM

 Graph-based methods: Segger and ComSeg.